 - 1/4 tsp ground white pepper

-Place the ground chicken in a large skillet and cook it, on medium high heat, using a spatula or another utensil to break the meat apart as it cooks.
+Place the ground chicken, ground ginger, ground white pepper, and Sriracha in a large skillet and cook on medium heat, using a spatula to crumble the chicken as it cooks.